cilium/cilium/examples/kubernetes/README.rst

 automatically generated based on the template itself and the specific :code:`transforms2sed.sed` inside each directory for each Kubernetes version.

+To make a change to a template and all versions of Kubernetes run: :code:`CILIUM_VERSION=latest make -C examples/kubernetes clean all`

 Files
 -----